kean/Align/README.md

 }
 ```

-As an alternative to `al.addSubviews(...)` methods you can use `Constraints` type directly to operate on an existing view hierarchy:
+As an alternative to `addSubview(_:constraints:)` methods you can use `Constraints` type directly to operate on an existing view hierarchy:

 ```swift
 Constraints(for: a, b) { a, b in